Blue Mountains Day Trip By Car: Sydney Driving Itinerary & Guide

 Option 1.
 Valley of the Waters

 This relatively short track is not an easy one (Grade 4), but it features two beautiful waterfalls that make it worth the effort.
-It covers 1.5km return, and the suggested time to complete is 1.5 hours, but if you are anything like us wanted to stop and take photos or enjoy the views it can easily take 2 hours.
+It covers 1.5km return with a suggested time of 1.5 hours, but if you want to stop and take photos it can easily take 2 hours.

 Highlights